How to Help Your Child Develop Their God-Given Talents

 Are talents given from above or developed?
-Some may say they are given, others may say they are developed with time.
+Some may say they are God-given, others may say they are developed with time.

 Both are true: talents are given and developed.

 Talents must also be developed.
 If given talents are not polished daily, they can become useless.
-For example, certain children are noticeably gifted in music, yet without practicing daily, that talent can be lost.
+For example, certain children are noticeably gifted in music, yet without practicing daily, that talent will lead nowhere.
 As parents we should be the ones to encourage our children to endure through practicing.

 So how can you help develop your child’s talents?
 Here are some suggestions: